 If you want to use local push notifications with the Make It Native app, the only step you have to perform is Setting up Firebase Cloud Messaging Service

 Remote notifications will not work in XCode’s Simulator.
 For iOS, notifications only work on physical devices.

 This how-to will teach you how to do the following:

 - Customize your native template so it can use remote push notifications

 Before starting this how-to, make sure you have completed the following prerequisites:

 - Learn the basics of Git

-- Complete How to Deploy Your First Mendix Native App through the end of the Preparing Your Project section.
+- Complete How to Deploy Your First Mendix Native Mobile App through the end of the Preparing Your Project section.
 Once you finish those sections, you will have a generated a GitHub repository with all the files you will need.

 3 Setting up Firebase Cloud Messaging Service